Most

 the Cambrian gave rise to the first shelled animals and animals

 with exoskeletons (e.g., the trilobites).
-The early Cambrian and
+With the innovation

 The